ZachSand/ntm-gaming-team-bot/README.md

 These environment variables should be kept private.
 Only set them up in a trusted environment.

-- TOWNSTAR_SESSION_ID
+- TOWNSTAR_SECRET
     - This can be acquired by first logging into [TownStar](https://app.gala.games/games/town-star/play/).
-Then use the developer console with the TownStar iframe selected, type `API.sessionId` or inspect the x-sessionid that is sent in requests for the network tab
+Then use the developer console with the TownStar iframe selected, type `API.token`
-- TOWNSTAR_SECRET
-    - This can be acquired by the same method of the TOWNSTAR_SESSION_ID but typing `API.token`
 - DISCORD_BOT_KEY
     - This is acquired when you setup your Discord bot